MarsMwau/BOTBATTLR/README.md

 ## Installation

-1. To install Bot Army, first clone this repository to your local machine:
+1. To install The Bot Plug , first clone this repository to your local machine:
 2. Then, navigate to the project directory and install the necessary dependencies:

 ## Usage